dealingwith/daniel-industries/_posts/2008-08-07-mozilla-aurora.md

  - internets
  - Integration Research
  - technology
- - to checkout
  - ui
  - ux
 ---

 [Aurora (Part 1)][1] from [Adaptive Path][2] on [Vimeo][3].

 Call it silly if you like, but this kind of stuff gets me very excited and jealous that I'm not smart or experienced enough yet to be working on it.

 [Or maybe I am][4].